Hillside

 Hillside's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Hillside's health outcomes show notable results, with younger age groups having particularly low prevalence rates for common health conditions.
-Approximately 54% (~8,769 people) of Hillside residents have private health cover, compared to 50.8% in Greater Melbourne.
+Health outcomes data shows excellent results throughout Hillside, with younger age groups particularly experiencing low prevalence rates of common health conditions.
+Approximately 54% (~8,769 people) have private health cover, compared to 50.8% across Greater Melbourne.

 The most prevalent medical conditions are asthma and mental health issues, affecting 7.6 and 5.9% of residents respectively.
-74.7% of Hillside residents report no medical ailments, compared to 73.7% in Greater Melbourne.
-Hillside has a higher proportion of seniors aged 65 and over (11.5%, or 1,847 people), compared to Greater Melbourne's 10.1%.
+74.7% declare themselves completely free from medical ailments, compared to 73.7% in Greater Melbourne.
+Hillside has a higher proportion of residents aged 65 and over at 11.5% (1,847 people), compared to Greater Melbourne's 10.1%.

 Frequently Asked Questions - Health